mhrons/mhrons.github.io/docs/pv_smooth.md

 CapEx of "Hybrid with BESS” system include 90% of the BESS capacity reserved for storage, 10% for smoothing.
 1/3 of the generated PV energy is assumed as infeed to the grid (overflow) by a "Hybrid with BESS” on-grid system.
 Li-Ion & supercapacitor (SC): [life cycle parameters and prices](https://batteryuniversity.com/article/bu-209-how-does-a-supercapacitor-work) are as of 2021.
-Hybrid supercapacitor (HSC): estimated price is based on the relation btw.
-Li-Ion and SC prices.
+Hybrid supercapacitor (HSC): price has been estimated upon relation between Li-Ion and SC prices.

 The costs are specific per 1 kW of installed PV power.
 Installed PV power = DC output power of PV plant (before DC/AC conversion) assuming its solar incidence 1kW/m2 (1 Sun).
 CapEx = initial investment to PV smoothing.
 OpEx = regular (e.g. yearly) costs necessary for its uninterrupted operation.
 The greater from (CapEx, interval * OpEx) defines the cost of PV smoothing for a given service interval.
 However, when the smoothing uses >1 accumulation technologies concurrently, the service interval has to be fixed before calculating OpEx.
 (Reason: Given the service interval, two technologies with different wear-outs can be optimally mixed.)
 Hybrid systems and sole PV plants use different cost models, because the sole PV plant uses a mixed accumulation technology for smoothing.
 Energy losses due to the AC/DC conversion and accumulation were neglected.